lukeocodes/mod-gpt/docs/Deployment Guide.md

 1. Go to [Railway](https://railway.app/)
 2. Click "New Project"
 3. Select "Deploy from GitHub"
-4. Connect your mod-gpt repository
+4. Connect your sentinel-ai repository

 ### 2. Add PostgreSQL